PaulTreanor/aws-frontend-starterkit/README.md

 ## 🛣️ Roadmap
 **Must haves**

-1. Basic website hosting with S3
+1. ~~Basic website hosting with S3~~
 2. Set up the CDN with Cloudfront
-3. Integrate that with a custom domain name
+3. Integrate that with a custom domain name and certs
 4. Integrate a CDCD pipeline with GitHub Actions (should work on main branch)

 **Nice to haves**